tercen/starter_guide/docs/index.md

 - Perform calculations on data
 - Export graphs and data tables.

+!!! note
-_Note: Right click on a screenshot and open in a new tab to see a High Res version._
+    Right click on a screenshot and open in a new tab to see a High Res version.

 ---